adrianheine/test262-parser-runner/README.md

   (content, {sourceType}) => parse(content, { sourceType, ecmaVersion: 9 }),
   {
     skip: test => false, // Default is to skip no test
-    whitelist: [], // Default is to whitelist no test
+    allowlist: [], // Default is to allowlist no test
     testsDirectory: "/path/to/test262" // Default is to use the bundled version }
 )